Recursive decoding of projective Reed-Muller codes: Introduction

 In Section \ref{s:preliminaries} we provide the necessary background.
-In this section we also introduce a particular ordering for the points of the projective space, which is a key element for the recursive structure of PRM codes.
-Moreover, in Equation (\ref{eq:eta0}) we define an integer $\eta_d(m)$, which will determine the error correction capability of our algorithm, and we study some of its properties, e.g., when we have the equality between $\eta_d(m)$ and the minimum distance of PRM codes.
-In Section \ref{s:decodingalg} we study how to decode PRM codes recursively using decoders for RM codes.
+In this section, we also introduce a particular ordering for the points of the projective space, which is a key element for the recursive structure of PRM codes.
+We define an integer $\eta_d(m)$, which will determine the error correction capability of our algorithm, and we study some of its properties.
+Since in general $\eta_d(m)$ is only a lower bound for the minimum distance of the corresponding PRM code, the decoder may not decode up to the error correction capability of the code for all possible degrees, and we determine the degrees for which it does.
+In Section \ref{s:decodingalg}, we study how to decode PRM codes recursively using decoders for RM codes.
 First, in Subsection \ref{ss:prs} we show how this idea gives a decoding algorithm for projective Reed-Solomon (PRS) which decodes up to their error correction capability, using a decoder for affine Reed-Solomon (RS) codes.
 Then, in Subsection \ref{ss:prm2} we explain how the algorithm works for the case of PRM codes over the projective plane.
-This already features most of the aspects of the general recursive algorithm, but it is easier to grasp, and serves as an intermediate step between PRS codes and the general case of PRM codes.
+This already features most of the aspects of the general recursive algorithm, but it is easier to grasp and serves as an intermediate step between PRS codes and the general case of PRM codes.
 We also provide examples to help understand some of the underlying problems we have to solve to successfully decode PRM codes.
 In Subsection \ref{ss:PRMgeneral}, we give the recursive decoding algorithm, Algorithm \ref{alg:1}, and we prove that it can decode any number of errors lower than $\eta_d(m)/2$.
-By the definition of $\eta_d(m)$, this means that we can always decode at least the same number of errors as the algorithm presented in \cite{decodingRMP}, but in general we will be able to correct more.
-In fact, due to Lemma \ref{l:eta0}, we can study when Algorithm \ref{alg:1} can decode up to the error correction capability of PRM codes.
+By the definition of $\eta_d(m)$, this means that we can always decode at least the same number of errors as the algorithm presented in \cite{decodingRMP}, but in general, we will be able to correct more.
+In fact, we study for which degrees Algorithm \ref{alg:1} can decode up to the error correction capability of PRM codes.
 This is done in Section \ref{s:analysis}, where we also consider an improved algorithm, Algorithm \ref{alg:2}, which can additionally decode some particular error patterns even if the weight of the error exceeds the aforementioned error correction capability of Algorithm \ref{alg:1}.
 In Section \ref{s:complexity} we compute the order of complexity of Algorithms \ref{alg:1} and \ref{alg:2}, which is the same as the complexity order of the chosen decoder for RM codes.
 Finally, in Section \ref{s:conclusion} we mention some future avenues of research.